3-D Man: Publication history

 The character debuted in a three-issue run of the anthology series Marvel Premiere, issues #35–37 (1977).
 There are several graphic elements in these comics—the first issue in particular—that were intended for their originally planned 3-D presentation.
 Marvel Premiere was considered a 'try-out' book—successful features such as Doctor Strange and Iron Fist had previously been promoted to their own titles.
-However, the 3-D Man did not receive such an honor, and instead would not appear again until the following year.
+However, 3-D Man did not receive such an honor, and instead would not appear again until the following year.
 He returned in What If #9 as part of a forgotten team of 1950s Avengers, with the rest of the roster made up of Atlas characters.
 Whereas What If stories usually took place in a branched reality, the events of the issue were intentionally left open-ended at the time the issue was published.
-It was then another couple of years until the character appeared again, in The Incredible Hulk (vol. 2) #251–252 (1980), in a storyline which effectively wrote the character out of the present-day Marvel Universe.
+It was then another couple of years until the character appeared again, in The Incredible Hulk #251–252 (1980), in a storyline which effectively wrote the character out of the present-day Marvel Universe.
 3-D Man did make a brief cameo in Contest of Champions #1 in 1982, one of several remnants of the series actually being intended for publication in 1980.

 The character then did not appear in print for 15 years, before resurfacing in Avengers Forever #4 (1999), which established the events of What If #9 as taking place in an alternate reality.
-However, Avengers Forever writer Kurt Busiek would later revisit the character in his run on the main Avengers title, leading to the 3-D Man featuring in The Avengers (vol. 3) #50–55 (2002) in the closing stages of the "Kang Dynasty" storyline in a plot that tied his fate in with Triathlon.
+However, Avengers Forever writer Kurt Busiek would later revisit the character in his run on the main Avengers title, leading to 3-D Man featuring in The Avengers (vol. 3) #50–55 (2002) in the closing stages of the "Kang Dynasty" storyline in a plot that tied his fate in with Triathlon.
 After another period out of the limelight, the character returned in the 2008 Secret Invasion: Skrulls one-shot, which would lead to Triathlon taking on the 3-D Man mantle in Avengers: The Initiative #14.